Pictou

-Pictou (/ˈpɪktoʊ/ PIK-toh; Canadian Gaelic: Baile Phiogto) is a town in Pictou County, in the Canadian province of Nova Scotia.
+Pictou (/ˈpɪktoʊ/ PIK-toh; Canadian Gaelic: Baile Phiogto Miꞌkmawiꞌsimk: Piktuk) is a town in Pictou County, in the Canadian province of Nova Scotia.
 Located on the north shore of Pictou Harbour, the town is approximately 10 km (6 miles) north of the larger town of New Glasgow.

 Once an active shipping port and the shire town of the county, today Pictou is primarily a local service centre for surrounding rural communities and the primary tourist destination in this region of Nova Scotia.

 The name Pictou derives from the Mi'kmaq name Piktuk, meaning "explosive place", a reference to the river of pitch that was found in the area, or perhaps from methane bubbling up from coal seams below the harbour.
+The surrounding region formed one part of the Mi'kmaw district Epekwitk aq Piktuk, one of the seven districts of Mi'kma'ki.

 History

-Pictou Town had been the location of an annual Mi'kmaq summer coastal community prior to European settlement.
+Pictou had been the location of an annual Mi'kmaq summer coastal community prior to European settlement.
 Pictou was part of the Epekwitk aq Piktuk Mi'kmaq District, which included present-day Prince Edward Island and Pictou.

-Pictou Town was a receiving point for many Scottish immigrants moving to a new home in northern Nova Scotia and Cape Breton Island following the Highland Clearances of the late 18th and early 19th centuries.
+The town of Pictou was a receiving point for many Scottish immigrants moving to a new home in northern Nova Scotia and Cape Breton Island following the Highland Clearances of the late 18th and early 19th centuries.
 The first wave of immigrants arrived on September 15, 1773, on the Hector.
 While there were a significant number of Scottish people settled in other parts of Nova Scotia at the time Pictou was settled, the town's tourism slogan is "The Birthplace of New Scotland", which is based on being the first primarily made up Scottish immigrants and the ship Hector being recognized as the first immigrant ship to sail directly from Scotland to what is now Canada.
 Pictou today contains many important examples of stone housing constructed by those early generations of Scottish immigrant, which have clear connections to architectural styles and design in Scotland itself.

 When the Hector arrived, there were already a few families in Pictou that had arrived on the Betsy six years earlier.
 The town has an indirect connection to Scottish settlement in New Zealand; the Reverend Norman McLeod emigrated to Pictou from Scotland some years after the Hector but eventually re-settled with his parishioners at St. Ann's on Cape Breton Island.
 He later encouraged his parishioners to move to Waipu where there are still many descendants from Pictou and St. Ann's.